JoGMG/know-your-movies/README.md

 # Know Your Movies - Movie Cast Discovery

-## Introduction

-Welcome to "Know Your Movies," a project aimed at helping users discover movie casts with a simple click.
-Whether you're a movie enthusiast, student, content creator, or casting director, our platform provides a quick way to view the cast of a movie.
-No more struggling to remember actors' names – we've got you covered!

-Certainly, here's the project outline following the provided template.

 ## Overview

 The Movie Cast Website Project is designed to provide users with a simple and efficient way to access information about the cast of their favorite movies.
 It offers a user-friendly interface for searching and displaying cast members, making it easy for movie enthusiasts to find out who starred in a particular film.